Questions & Algorithm:

 1. Selecting your question type:

 First, you need to decide what kind of field you will want to add.
-Here we have four options: Goals, Soft Skills, Hard Skills, and Custom field.
-For my program, I am going to select the Hard Skills field and click the Next button:
+Your options will be broken down into two different categories: Identity and Personal Development.
+For my program, I am going to select the Hard Skills in Personal Development and click the Next button:

 2. Configuring your question:

-There are a number of key steps to creating and configuring your new question.
+There are several key steps to creating and configuring your new question.
 We will run through each step below:

 Select who will be asked this question:

-The first step for configuring your question is to select who will be asked this question.
-By clicking on the drop-down menu, you can select either Mentor, Mentee, or both.
+The next step is to select who will be asked this question.
+By clicking on the drop-down menu, you can select either Mentor or Mentee.

 Select your question format: